chepaika/igetnonce_swift/README.md

 Rework of original [igetnonce](https://github.com/tihmstar/igetnonce) whith a greate thanks for [@tihmstar](https://github.com/tihmstar) on Swift

+It's my first Swift project created for education purpose and fun))

-Project contains all wrappers for C libs, so may be used also as trampoline for another works
+Project contains all wrappers for required C libs, so may be also used as trampoline for another works

 ## Dependencies